oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ----------------

 Updates fields for a collection of events in the specified stream.
-If there is not an event with a matching index, patch fails, returning HTTP status code Not Found, 404.
+If there is not an event with a matching index, the patch operation fails and returns HTTP status code Not Found, 404.

 **Request**